jollytoad/ahx/docs/events.md

 - `detail.origin` - the Element or CSS rule from which the rule originated
 - `detail.trigger` - the trigger spec
 - `detail.action` - the action to perform on triggering
+- `detail.owner` - the _owner_ of the trigger, obtained from the originating
+  element or rule, may be changed by the event handler

 ## `ahx:addEventType`